polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/system-chains/index.md

 In this section, you'll gain hands-on experience building solutions that integrate with system chains on Polkadot using the Polkadot SDK.
 System chains like the Asset Hub provide essential infrastructure for enabling cross-chain interoperability and asset management across the Polkadot ecosystem.
 Through these tutorials, you'll learn how to leverage these system chains to enhance the functionality and security of your blockchain applications.

+The Asset Hub system chain (formerly known as Statemint) provides robust asset management capabilities across the Polkadot ecosystem.
+Learn how to:

+- Register and manage different types of assets
+- Create and manage liquidity pools
+- Perform asset conversions and trades
+- Handle both local and foreign assets

+The tutorials provide step-by-step guidance for both testing environments and production deployments, helping you build secure and efficient asset management solutions.
+By following these tutorials, you'll develop practical experience with:

+- Asset registration and management workflows
+- Cross-chain asset transfers and conversions
+- Integration with system chain functionality
+- Testing and deploying system chain interactions

 ## In This Section

 :::INSERT_IN_THIS_SECTION:::